 Using the CH60 really puts you in whichever game you are currently playing.
 In-game sounds are very crisp and clear with the direction of the sounds easily pinpointed due to the surround sound capabilities of the headphones.
 You can even hear minute sounds such as footsteps quite clearly and at times where it’s coming from which will seriously help if you play a lot of FPS games.
-Bass on this thing is also quite punchy and with the vibration motors built in, you’re sure to feel the bass hit you.
-However that does mean that if you were to listen to particularly bass heavy music, your ears will be rocked with frequent vibrations.
+The bass on this thing is also quite punchy and with the vibration motors built-in, you’re sure to feel the bass hit you.
+However, that does mean that if you were to listen to particularly bass-heavy music, your ears will be rocked with frequent vibrations.

 The microphone quality on the other hand is a bit underwhelming for me.
 It’s usable but at times I find myself having to raise my voice just so that my friend can hear me speak.
 Some even said that my laptop’s built-in mic sounds better and clearer.

-Here’s an microphone audio example just to show you how it sounds.
+Here’s a microphone audio example just to show you how it sounds.

 The earcups are quite soft and fairly comfortable.
-However I do wish that the earcups were made slightly bigger as I did experience some pinching in the ears after long periods of gaming.
-Then again that could be due to my own ear size but it’s still something worth noting of.
+However, I do wish that the earcups were made slightly bigger as I did experience some pinching in the ears after long periods of gaming.
+Then again that could be due to my own ear size but it’s still something worth noting.

 The Abkoncore CH60 sports some very basic RGB lighting with no way in terms of customisation.
 Even though it’s basic but it does look good, still.

-Seeing that the CH60 houses eight different speakers inside, the built in controller enables you to control the main volume of the headphones as well as the volume of various areas of the headset individually.
-In this case, the rear, side, front, center and sub volume of the headphones.
+Seeing that the CH60 houses eight different speakers inside, the built-in controller enables you to control the main volume of the headphones as well as the volume of various areas of the headset individually.
+In this case, the rear, side, front, centre and subvolume of the headphones.
 You can also use the controller to turn your microphone on and off as well as the RGB lights.
 One feature I really like and find incredibly useful with the Abkoncore CH60 is that the tip of the microphone lights up when it’s turned on.

 Abkoncore CH60 7.1 Gaming Headset VERDICT